 Anemone is a member of the Ranunculaceae family of plants.
-It is a perennial with basal leaves and longleaf stems that are usually upright.
-Anemone was named by Carl Linnaeus (1707-1778) the Swedish botanist.
+It is a perennial.
+It has basal leaves and longleaf stems that are usually upright.
+Carl Linnaeus (1707-1778) a Swedish botanist, named Anemone.
 It is native to the Mediterranean region.
-Anemone coronaria is a herbaceous perennial that grows to about 40cm or 18in tall.
-It has a basal rosette of leaves and the leaves are deeply lobed almost parsley like.
+Anemone coronaria is a herbaceous perennial.
+It grows to about 40cm or 18in tall.
+The leaves are deeply lobed.
+They are almost parsley-like.

-Anemone coronaria or the Poppy Anemone, Spanish Marigold, or the Windflower is called Shaqa’iq An-Nu’man شقيقة النعمان in Arabic and it might be due to the Sumerian God of food and vegetation Neaman who died of his wounds while hunting.
-In Hebrew, it is called Kalanit Metzuya meaning the bride and common.
+Anemone coronaria or the Poppy Anemone, Spanish Marigold, or the Windflower is called Shaqa’iq An-Numan شقيقة النعمان in Arabic.
+This might be due to the Sumerian God of food and vegetation Neaman who died of his wounds while hunting.
+In Hebrew, it is called Kalanit Metzuya meaning “the bride” and “common”.
 The red Anemone coronaria is the national flower of the State of Israel.

-Anemone coronaria ‘Mona Lisa® Deep Blue’ is a hybrid with beautiful blue or violet flowers.
-The flowers are about 10cm or 4in wide and appear in spring and summer.
+Anemone coronaria ‘Mona Lisa® Deep Blue’ is a hybrid.
+It has beautiful blue or violet flowers.
+The flowers are about 10cm or 4in wide.
+It flowers in spring and summer.
 The flowers have a black center.
-It is cultivated as a cut flower.
+It is also cultivated as a cut flower.

-Plant Anemone coronaria ‘Mona Lisa Deep Blue’ in the sun in light sandy soil.
-To plant the tubers, soak them and then plant them about 5cm or 2in deep in early autumn.
+Grow Anemone coronaria ‘Mona Lisa Deep Blue’ in the sun.
+Plant it in light sandy soil.
+To plant the tubers, soak them.
+Then plant them about 5cm or 2in deep.
+The best time to plant is early autumn.
 They usually don’t like a very wet environment during the dormant season.
 Anemone coronaria ‘Mona Lisa Deep Blue’ is hardy.